CFCC/TurboStacks/README.md

 Organization
 ------------
 The top level consists of a list of various directories representing the logical function of the stack.
-For example: `dns`, `lancache`.
-Within each stack directory is a `docker-compose.yml` which contains the directives needed to compose that stack.
+For example: `resolver`, `lancache`.
+Within each stack directory is a `docker-compose.yaml` which contains the directives needed to compose that stack.

 Administration